Originate/guide/scala/scala.md

 Tips & Tricks
 -------------

+0. Make plentiful use of value classes to enforce stronger typing.
+Combine them with implicit classes to define extension methods.
+0. Leverage parallel collections, use `.par` judiciously.
+0. Use the `@tailrec` annotation to ensure the compiler can recognize a recursive method is tail-recursive.

 Additional Remarks
 ------------------

 0. Program in Scala.
 You are not writing Java, nor Haskell, nor Python, nor...
 0. Leverage type safety.
 Let the compiler and the type system do the grunt work for you.
+Type early, type often.
 0. Favor immutability, avoid mutability whenever possible.
 Mutability encapsulated in small scopes internal to functions is acceptable.
 0. Obey the principle of least astonishment.
 0. Always favor readability.